HaroldMitts/wininstall/README.md

 Command Script for installing Windows 10 from a single USB device

 ## Overview
 The solution described in this guide will create a Windows 10 deployment device.
+Windows deployment can be accomplished using a single USB, as described in this guide.
+Often USB deployment solutions describe using two USB devices; USB-A for the bootable WinPE and USB-B for the data volume containing the Windows image and additional resources.
+This guide will show how you can build a single USB for use when deploying Windows to PCs with just one USB port, or if you just want to do this using a single USB.

-The solution describes a USB device, however, it is fairly simple to modify this script for use with a network.
+Although this solution describes a USB device, it is fairly simple to modify this script for use with a network.

 The USB device will be created using the Windows ADK.
 It will contain two partitions;

 * FAT32 WinPE bootable partition
 * NTFS partition for the Windows 10 image and other resources, such as scripts

+> ***Important***: FAT32 file system has a maximum file size of 4GB.
+Most Windows images are larger than 4GB and WinPE must reside on a FAT32 partition.
+Therefore, you will not be able to store Windows images in the WinPE partition and must store them in a separate NTFS partition, or on a network share and this is the reason we will create two partitions.

 ## Requirements
 * A USB device of 16GB or greater